Pseudolymphomas

 3. T-cell pseudolymphomas (actinic reticuloid, lymphomatoid contact dermatitis, lymphocytic infiltration of the skin, acral pseudolymphomatous angiokeratoma- APACHE)

-Morphological criteria for assignment to an entity varies, e.g. malignant lymphomas can reach deeper into the tissue and have a monomorphic infiltrate.
+Morphological criteria for assignment to entity are variable, e.g. malignant lymphomas may extend deeper into the tissue and have a monomorphic infiltrate.
 Reactive germinal centres are more likely to be found in pseudolymphomas (lymphocytoma).
-Furthermore, malignant lymphomas are characterized by a loss of pan-T-cell antigens, such as CD2, CD3 and betaF1.
-CAVE: follicular lymphoma and cutaneous marginal zone B lymphoma must be distinguished from the MALT type.
+Furthermore, a loss of pan-T-cell antigens such as CD2, CD3 and betaF1 can be recognised in malignant lymphomas.
+CAVE: one must differentiate follicular lymphoma and cutaneous marginal zone B lymphoma of the MALT type.

 There are various causes: